ClubObsidian/StaffDocuments/SERVERRULES.md

 Examples of Adult Content

-* "Fuck me harder" - MalwareBytes 2k16 -> 15m mute as its being quoted by someone but still is not allowed
+* "F*** me harder" - MalwareBytes 2k16 -> 15m mute as its being quoted by someone but still is not allowed
-* Omg Does anyone else here watch tentacle porn???!?!?!?! -> 1hr Mute
+* Omg Does anyone else here watch -insert adult content-???!?!?!?! -> 1hr Mute
 * If the player is attempting to link an adult website the punishment is a permanent ban.

 ####12.
 Do not say anything that can relate to a DDOS threat or harming players